junxit/us-congress-bills-110/metadata.md

 - 2008-04-10 — Senate amendment proposed (on the floor): Amendment SA 4521 proposed by Senator Coburn.(consideration: CR S2870-2872, S2877-2878; text: CR S2870-2871)
 - 2008-04-10 — Senate amendment proposed (on the floor): Amendment SA 4522 proposed by Senator Coburn.(consideration: CR S2868-2870, S2877; text: CR S2868)
 - 2008-04-10 — Senate amendment submitted
+- 2008-04-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-04-29 — Cleared for White House.
+- 2008-04-29 — Considered as unfinished business. (consideration: CR H2830)
+- 2008-04-29 — Considered under suspension of the rules. (consideration: CR H2773-2814)
+- 2008-04-29 — DEBATE - The House proceeded with forty minutes of debate on S. 2739.
+- 2008-04-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-04-29 — Mr. Rahall moved to suspend the rules and pass the bill.
+- 2008-04-29 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 291 - 117 (Roll no. 226). (text: CR H2773-2806)
+- 2008-04-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 291 - 117 (Roll no. 226).(text: CR H2773-2806)
+- 2008-05-01 — Presented to President.
+- 2008-05-01 — Presented to President.